marzer/soagen/docs/pages/intro.md

 @inline_remark <i>I stylize the name as 'soagen' (all lowercase), only capitalizing the S when it's the first word in a sentence, but I don't feel strongly about it.
 Render it however you like, I'm not fussed.
 SoAgen, Soagen, SOAgen, whatever.</i>

-@inline_success If you have no interest in using a command-line tool to generate SoA classes and instead want to build your own using [`soagen.hpp`] directly, skip to @ref intro_using_without_generator.
-The rest of the page is probably worth a read just for context, though.

 <!-- --------------------------------------------------------------------------------------------------------------- -->